 SPARC: Single Parents Arriving Ready for College

-SPARC is a summer bridge program for single-parent students who are new to college or are returning after a hiatus.
-The primary focus of SPARC is addressing the unique needs of single parent students and helping them be successful in college and achieve their educational goals.
-The program works to increase the number of single parent students who are successfully employed or transfer to four-year universities.
+SPARC is an SBCC program that assists single-parent students who are new to college or are returning after a hiatus.
+The primary focus of SPARC is to address the unique needs of single parent students and help them be successful in college and achieve their educational goals.
+The program works to increase the number of single parent students who are successfully employed or transfer to four-year universities, and partners with the SBCC Foundation to provide childcare scholarships and other necessary assistance for these students to thrive.

 “The SPARC program at Santa Barbara City College was a lifesaver,” says Amara Teague.
 “In addition to information about how to apply to college and succeed, the summer bridge program provides childcare, which is amazing.
 I was able to go to college and study, knowing my 3-year-old daughter was in good hands, and then come home and be a mom.”

-The Transitions summer bridge program provides access to higher education for individuals released from the criminal justice system, helping to create a smooth transition from prison to community college.
+The Rising Scholars program (formerly “Transitions”) supports formerly incarcerated or systems-impacted students at SBCC and receives support from the SBCC Foundation each year.
 Students attend a college success course, receive peer mentoring and advising, and explore practical strategies for empowering themselves to become active, responsible, and lifelong learners.
 According to federal data, more than 70% of former prisoners in the U.S. will reoffend and return to prison.
 For those with an associate degree, the percentage drops to 13.7%.

 “The experience and mentorship I gained through serving as the gallery intern has led to so many amazing opportunities.
 None of this would have been possible without the SBCC Foundation.”